Frequently Asked Questions About Health Insurance

 What is a PPO plan and why do most Florida agents not tell you about them?

 A PPO (Preferred Provider Organization) plan gives you access to a broad network of doctors and specialists without requiring referrals.
 Many Florida agents are captive agents who can only sell plans from one carrier or focus solely on ACA marketplace plans.
-Independent agents like Scott Howell have access to private-sector PPO plans from multiple carriers that aren't listed on HealthCare.gov.
+As an independent agent, I have access to private-sector PPO plans from multiple carriers that aren't listed on HealthCare.gov.

 Can I keep my doctor if I switch to a private PPO plan?

 In most cases, yes.
 Private PPO plans typically offer much broader provider networks than HMO or narrow-network ACA plans.
 Many PPOs include nationwide coverage, so you can see doctors across state lines.
-Scott verifies that your preferred doctors and hospitals are in-network before you enroll.
+I verify that your preferred doctors and hospitals are in-network before you enroll.

 What is the difference between an HMO and a PPO plan?